OpenVoiceOS/community-docs/docs/architecture.md

 [ovos-bus-service](https://github.com/OpenVoiceOS/ovos-bus_service)

-The bus service provides a websocket where all internal events travel

-You can think of the bus service as OVOS's nervous system
+You can think of the bus service as OVOS's nervous system.

-The mycroft-bus is considered an internal and private websocket, **external clients should not connect directly to it.
+The `ovos-bus` is considered an internal and private websocket, **external clients should not connect directly to it.
 Please do not expose the messagebus to the outside world!**

 [Technical docs for messagebus](https://openvoiceos.github.io/ovos-technical-manual/bus_service/)